Allen Klein: Sam Cooke

+Two of Klein's early clients, rockabilly singers Knox and Bowen, were owed royalties by Roulette Records.
+Morris Levy, co-owner of Roulette, was feared because of his organized crime connections, and was known to pay artists as little as possible.
+Klein persuaded him to pay Knox and Bowen the royalties they were owed over a four-year period.
+Klein's success with the Knox and Bowen negotiation brought him new clients, and he and Levy became lifelong friends.

 In 1963, Klein began a business partnership with Jocko Henderson, an urbane black disc jockey who had daily radio shows in both Philadelphia and New York City.
 Henderson hosted lavish, profitable live rhythm-and-blues shows at the Apollo Theater in Harlem, and formed a partnership with Klein to begin doing the same in Philadelphia.
 As Henderson's partner, Klein was introduced to Sam Cooke, a preeminent talent equally adept at writing, producing, and performing his numerous hit records.
 Cooke had four top-ten hits between 1957 and 1963, including his number one hit, "You Send Me," among 33 records in the top 100 in that period.
 Although Cooke was clearly making his label, RCA Records, a great deal of money, label executives nonetheless repeatedly refused to honor his many requests for a review of his accounts.
 Klein forced the label to open its books for a thorough audit.
 Shortly afterward, RCA agreed to renegotiate Cooke's contract.